greenhalos/message-property-linter/README.md

 Simple Maven Plugin for linting and formatting message properties in your project.

-Currently only works wit Java 8.
+Currently only works with Java 8.

 ## How to use